mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Ladder

-- Output is higher cos more convenient
+- Convenient to have more Ladders, hence Recipe yield was increased

 ### Boat with Chest, Minecart with Workbench